New York Cannabis Law

 The Cannabis Law legalizes recreational cannabis in New York.
-It is chapter 7-A of the Consolidated Laws of New York, and was originally enacted by the Marihuana Regulation and Taxation Act on March 31, 2021 but has since been amended.
+It is chapter 7-A of the Consolidated Laws of New York, and was originally enacted by the Marihuana Regulation and Taxation Act on March 31, 2021.

 History

 A version of the bill was introduced by state senator Liz Krueger in December, 2013.
 In January, 2018, the New York State Assembly Standing Committees on Codes, Health, and Alcohol and Drug Abuse opened public hearings on a reintroduced bill.
 Testimony at the hearings came from those who thought the law would endorse a gateway drug, and those who thought it would decrease opioid abuse.
 The bill "stalled" in April, without sufficient Senate support, and was not included in the acts for the annual state budget.
 A new bill (A1617/S1527) was introduced in mid May.
 The May 31 passage of the Illinois Cannabis Regulation and Tax Act, the first legalization and regulatory system entirely enacted by a state legislature, was said by a cannabis industry executive to have the potential to "pave the way" for legislation in Northeast states like New York and New Jersey.
 The bill did not receive a vote by the end of the session in June, 2019.
 Attempts to pursue legalization during the 2020 session were derailed by the COVID-19 pandemic.

 It was reintroduced in January 2021 as A1248/S854 by Senator Krueger and Assemblywoman Crystal D. Peoples-Stokes.
 A competitive proposal, the New York Cannabis Regulation and Taxation Act was proposed by the state governor on January 19, 2021 as part of the state budget.
 On March 24–25, 2021, The New York Times and The Wall Street Journal reported that an agreement had been reached between the legislature and the governor to adopt the bill and remove the similar measure from the governor's budget proposal.
 On March 28, the Associated Press said the bill would become law in days.
 The bill cleared the Senate finance and rules committees on March 30, and placed on the floor calendar.
 It was passed by the Senate 40–23 and by the Assembly 94–56 the same day.
 It became law upon the signature of Governor Andrew Cuomo on March 31.